Sochon Foundation Scholarship

 Notification of Results

-Successful candidates will be notified by the end of July.
-If you have not heard from us by the end of July, you should assume that your application was unsuccessful.
+Successful candidates will be notified by the end of July 2022.
+If you have not heard from us by then, please assume that your applicantion has been unsuccessful.

 Scholarship Application Procedures

-Applicants must apply for this scholarship via the on-line scholarship application which will open HERE on the 23rd of January 2018.
+You must apply for this scholarship via the online application form.

 Telephone: +44 (0)20 7074 5091/5094

 If you have any questions about the scholarship application form and the scholarship application process, please contact the Scholarships Officer.
-For information about Korean Studies at SOAS, please contact Professor Jae Hoon Yeon (firstname.lastname@example.org) or Dr Anders Karlsson (email@example.com) in the Centre of Korean Studies.
+For information about Korean Studies at SOAS, please contact Dr Grace Koh (email@example.com), Professor Jae Hoon Yeon (firstname.lastname@example.org) or Dr Anders Karlsson (email@example.com) in the Centre of Korean Studies.
 Please do not contact these academics with questions related to the scholarship.